Conditional Probability

 \(P(B|A)=\frac{P(B\text{ and }A)}{P(A)}\)

-We read this formula as “the probability P of event B happening given that event A has happened is equal to the probability of events B and A happening over the probability that event A has happened.”
 In these types of problems, both probabilities on the right side of the equation are usually given or can be determined from a sentence or table.
-So in our sample problem, the P(B and A) happening is the 10 houses out of 100 that were sold with both a garage and a swimming pool.
+So in our sample problem, the \(P(B|A)\) is the 10 houses that were sold with both a garage and a swimming pool, out of the total 100 houses.
 This fraction can be written as \(\frac{1}{10}\).
-The P(A) is the probability of a house being sold with a garage (event A) which is 50 houses out of the 100, or \(\frac{5}{10}\).
-Now that our formula is complete we can simply divide \(\frac{1}{10}\) by \(\frac{5}{10}\) and we get \(\frac{1}{5}\), which is equal to 0.2, or 20%.

 Let’s try one more with numbers that aren’t quite so neat.

-In a small town, there are 216 men.
-144 of them have brown hair and 56 of them have mustaches.
+In a small town, there are 216 men: 144 of them have brown hair and 56 of them have mustaches.
 24 of the men have brown hair and mustaches.
 What are the odds that a man chosen at random has a mustache given that he has brown hair?

 Let’s plug into our formula.
-The probability of event A (brown hair) AND event B (mustache) is the 24 men with both divided by the 216 total men.
+The probability of event A (brown hair) and event B (mustache) is the 24 men with both, divided by the 216 total men.

-The probability of event A (brown hair) is 144 divided by the original 216 men.
-We divide \(\frac{24}{216}\) by \(\frac{144}{216}\) using fraction division and the 216s can cancel out so we are left with \(\frac{24}{144}\).
-We can then divide this to get a decimal of 0.1666666 (repeating) as a decimal, or in percentage form that would be roughly 16.67%.
+The probability of event A is 144 divided by the 216 total men.
+We divide \(\frac{24}{216}\) by \(\frac{144}{216}\) using fraction division.
+The 216s can be canceled out, so we are left with \(\frac{24}{144}\).
+This fraction can be reduced to \(\frac{1}{6}\), or ≈16.67%.

 Conditional Probability Practice Questions